Jewellery Artisan: Silversmith/Beadsmith

 My beloved - the best hubby I could have ever wished for!

-Debbee's Silver-Smithing Process
+My Silver-Smithing Process

 The process is outlined in the photos.

-Everything I make I truly do with love, as a way of showing gratitude for, and sharing, all the love I have found in my life.
+Everything I make I truly do with love, as a way of showing my gratitude, and sharing all the love I have found in my life.

 Amanda (right) with Leo & Buddy, promoting CherryBee Boutique at Cherryville Days.